HanYu-me/EasyOmics_tutorial/_docs/1Install/3EasyOmics_start.md

 <div align=center><img src="../../figures/image-11.png" width="80%" /></div>

 - Set the container parameters.
-  - Container name could be any character (eg.EasyOmics).
+  - Container name could be any character (eg.gwas_test).
   - Host port could be 0 or any other four digits (eg. 3838).
   - Directory :
     - <b>Host path is the local empty directory path to save analysis results (eg. C:/Desktop/new_dir/). </b>